 Greear Webb serves as a Senior Advisor to the Student Body President on the Executive Board of the Richards Administration.

 A native of Raleigh, NC, Greear Webb is a dedicated student who cares deeply about lessening North Carolina’s racial divide.
 Greear is a junior Morehead-Cain Scholar double majoring in Political Science and African, African American, and Diaspora Studies (AAAD).
 He is currently minoring in Social and Economic Justice.
 Greear is the co-founder of the NC Town Hall and Young Americans Protest (YAP!)—Two youth-centered nonprofits.

 Greear is a committed leader striving for progress in gun violence prevention and police accountability legislation and was selected as a 2020 Youth Voter Ambassador through Harvard University’s Graduate School of Education.
 He currently serves on the City of Raleigh’s Police Advisory Board, as well on Governor Roy Cooper’s statewide Crime Commission.
-Greear additionally serves as the current Co-Chair of the Black Student Movement’s (BSM) Political Action Committee.
+Greear additionally previously served as Co-Chair of the Black Student Movement’s (BSM) Political Action Committee.
 In 2021, Greear was honored as the first-ever recipient of the Triangle MLK Committee’s John Lewis Student Activist award.
 Greear knows our diversity as people is our strength, and that representation matters.